FhenixProtocol/smart-wallet-poc/README.md

     - [x] Copy only relevant data in JSON format
   - [x] See full info of permit
 - [x] Import permit blob

   - [x] Validate (check issuer / recipient matches user address)
   - [x] Sign if necessary (recipientSignature)

+- [x] Not able to login with oauth - Error: enablePopupOauth must be set in configuration or signer.preparePopupOauth must be called before using popup-based OAuth login
+  - [x] FIXED: Missing env var
+- [x] - Not able to login with email - 400 Bad Request / https://api.g.alchemy.com/signer/v1/lookup
+    / error: You have not signed the Alchemy Accounts terms of service.
+Please sign at https://dashboard.alchemy.com/accounts before using this API.
+  - [x] FIXED: Missing env var